 Breath Alcohol Tests

 Breath alcohol tests, commonly called "breathalyzers" or "BATs", are instant screenings that determine current intoxication levels.
 A BAT measures the presence of alcohol in a person's breath.
 Using "Henry's Law", scientists agree that the percentage of alcohol in the vapor of a person's breath correlates to the percentage of alcohol in that person's bloodstream.
-As compared with blood tests for alcohol, breath alcohol testing is far more convenient, less invasive, much faster, and equally accurate.
-Thus, breath alcohol testing has become the ubiquitous methodology for employers, the US Department of Transportation, and law enforcement.
+As compared with blood tests , breath testing for alcohol is far more convenient, less invasive, much faster, and equally accurate.
+Thus, breath alcohol tests have become the ubiquitous methodology for employers, the US Department of Transportation, and law enforcement.